September 15th, 2019 – Version 1.1.0 is available. Additional key commands, a few more buttons and Bible Charts have been added.

 - l (small L) – Change Location to another Book and Chapter

-- b – select the next Bible translation
+- 1 – select the King James Bible translation (Jesus’ words in red)

 - f – Find text in the current Bible